-Snapshot 7: Inclusive for All
+Snapshot 9: Fair For All

-A city where every single member of the community is valued and respected.
+A city where every single member of the community is important.

 This Section highlights how Council engages, communicates with and provides services and programs to the diverse community in Monash.
 Council has a strong commitment to access and equity and particularly as this relates to cultural diversity, gender equity and library services and programs.